Roma Pass: Save Time and Money

 [Note: we underutilized our Roma Passes because of the heat.
 One teen chose to stay in the hotel one day for relief, and another day we chose to take a taxi back to the hotel because we just didn’t want to walk to the Metro stop in the heat.
 It was near or even above 100 degrees, well above average temperatures, during our June trip.]

 [Photo of previous package design, with 3-fold sleeve, guide and map inserts.]

 Prior to your first museum or site entry, or bus or metro ride, you must write each family member’s name and the date you are starting use of your passes on the pass itself.
 If asked, you must produce identification for each family member that matches the names on the passes.

 When we traveled, ticket-takers at the Colloseum and Forum took our pass and held it in front of a scanner then handed it back and we were allowed to walk through the turnstile.
-At the Museum of Roman Civilization, we handed our passes to the attendant behind a counter, who then issued our tickets for the museum and handed our passes back.
+At the Museum of Roman Civilization (currently closed, see *note above), we handed our passes to the attendant behind a counter, who then issued our tickets for the museum and handed our passes back.

-*Update 2017: The cards are plastic and can be inserted into Metro turnstiles.
+*Update: The cards change design periodically.
 Museums and other sites may operate differently.

 [Photo at left taken inside Metro tunnel, as subway train approaches.
 There are tv screens to watch while waiting, and digital boards that state when next train is coming.]

 On the Metro underground subway, hold the pass barcode over a sensor on the turnstile.
 A light will indicate when you may proceed, and the turnstile gate will open to allow you through.

 Click here for family hotels in Rome that can accommodate 5, 6, or 7 people.